Jump: Search:

 Each user who installs and uses Total Access Admin must have a license.
 If multiple users want to use Total Access Admin to manage databases, each needs a separate license.
 Quantity discounts are available.

-Read the License Agreement for full licensing details.
+Read the License Agreement for complete licensing details.

-In the latest version, Total Access Admin can monitor multiple databases (with the same security settings) simultaneously in one screen.
+Total Access Admin can monitor multiple databases (with the same security settings) simultaneously in one screen.
+Up to 100 databases can be monitored at one time.

-In prior versions, each database needed to be opened in a separate instance of Total Access Admin.
-That may still be necessary if your databases use different workgroup settings or passwords, or you want to perform different actions on each database.
+In the Access 2007 version and earlier, each database needed to be opened in a separate instance of Total Access Admin.
+That is still necessary if your databases use different workgroup settings, or you want to perform different actions on each database.

-You can have an unlimited number of instances of Total Access Admin open on the same machine to monitor all of the databases you need.
+You can have an unlimited number of instances of Total Access Admin open on the same machine to monitor all your databases.
 They can all log the user activity into the same database.

 For your application to support the Idle User Logout feature, you must include some additional functionality.
 Sample databases are provided in your Total Access Admin folder.
 Source code examples are provided for both ADO and DAO database library references.